ethereum/ethereum-org-website/public/content/contributing/index.md

 ## How to work on ethereum.org {#how-to-update-content}

-Whether you're adding to the site, creating content or working on open issues, you'll need a [GitHub](https://github.com) account.
+If you wish to contribute in the [Translation Program](/contributing/translation-program/), we ask you to create an account on [Crowdin](https://crowdin.com/project/ethereum-org).
+For everything else – adding or editing content or visuals to the website, fixing bugs, working on open tasks – you will need a [GitHub](https://github.com/) account.

 All updates are made via the GitHub PR process.
 This means you create a local copy of the website, make your changes and request to merge your changes.
 If you've never done this before, follow the instructions at the bottom of our [GitHub repository](https://github.com/ethereum/ethereum-org-website).